IgnagaboAnalytics/TIime-Series-Model/README.md

 # TIime-Series-Model-Crack-Course-
 In this repository you will find a different range of Time Series Models with its respective Python Code.

-MA
+1) MA
-ARIMA
+2) ARIMA
-SARIMA
+3) SARIMA
-Regression Model with Time Series Errors
+4) Regression Model with Time Series Errors
-GARCH MODEL
+5) GARCH MODEL
-Bootstrap method
+6) Bootstrap method

-Forecasting the IBEX-35
+Personal Project - Forecasting the IBEX-35